Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 [//]: # (----------------------------------------------------------------------)
-@page newick_generator Newick tree generator
+@page newick_generator Generating a Newick tree

-To make Newick tree generator reusable, **quetzal** proposes to consider independently
+@tableofcontents

+## Introduction

+### Design choices

+As we saw with Newick parser logic, it can be interesting to isolate independent behaviors, as it makes Newick tree grammar reusable across different code bases even if these projects made different choices concerning tree-like graphs implementation.

+In the same logic, when generating a Newick string, **Quetzal** considers independently
 1. the node data access logic, or *how to access the data stored in a node class*
 2. the recursion logic, or *how to traverse a tree from the root to the tips*
 3. the formatting logic, or *the grammar - that is the correspondence between the tree topology and the Newick string characters*

-@note
+### Justification

-Although it may require a -small- effort from the user to use this generator, this decoupling allows to generalize the quetzal generator over any class that a user may use to represent a tree in their program.
-Doing so, it saves them the time and effort to develop their own generator.
+Although you may find it requires a -small- effort to use this generator, this decoupling allows to generalize the **Quetzal** generator over any class that a user may have used to represent a tree in their own code bases - even classes that **Quetzal** does'nt know anything about.
+Doing so, it hopefully saves the community the time and effort to develop their own grammars and generators independently.

+### Objectives

+In this tutorial section you will learn how to:
+- Generate a Newick string from a **Quetzal** k-ary tree class,
+- Customize the behavior of the generator based on the **Quetzal** tree properties you used to describe your data and problem correctly,
+- Generate a Newick string from your own custom tree class.

-## Using a Quetzal Tree class
+## From a Quetzal k-ary tree

-## Using a user-defined Binary Tree
+**Input**

+@include{lineno} newick_generator_1.cpp

+**Output**

+@include{lineno} newick_generator_1.txt

+### With default properties

+### With custom properties

-## Using a user-defined N-ary Tree
+## From a custom k-ary tree